-Muwanguzi Arnold a Fellow in Cohort 5 recording Learners' entries at Nabuganyi R/C in Kayunga

-The Financial Education Initiative aims to provide relevant and timely financial literacy skills to girls in 33 TFU partner schools in Kayunga and Mayuge.
+Muwanguzi Arnold a Fellow in Cohort 5 recording Learners' entries at Nabuganyi R/C in Kayunga The Financial Education Initiative aims to provide relevant and timely financial literacy skills to learners especially girls in 33 TFU partner schools in Kayunga and Mayuge.
 The project covers topics such as budgeting, saving, investing, entrepreneurship, and career planning while also incorporating life skills such as self-confidence, leadership, communication, and decision-making.
-To achieve its goals, the project uses a participatory and learner-centred approach that involves girls in interactive and fun activities like games, role plays, simulations, and group discussions.
+Through the savings club, girls are made to understand and appreciate the value of saving and develop financial disciple at an early stage.
 74 Trainers of Trainees were trained where 45 are male and 29 are female.

-7,975 Students Reached

-> 3,655

-62.3% acknowledge having saved money.
+Below is the summary of learners reached and the assessment results.
+7,975 acknowledge having saved money.

+Students Reached

 82.4%

+4,320 3,655

 importance of savings knowledge for effective future planning

+62.3%

-Sheila Ato a Cohort 5 Fellow with her learners during a Financial education session at Nabuganyi R/C primary school in Kayunga District Learners feel confident talking about saving money with their parents, and 65% of learners now agree that if guided, children are able to manage their money to achieve their goals.
+Nabuganyi R/C primary school in Kayunga District Learners feel confident talking about saving money with their parents, and 65% of learners now agree that if guided, children are able to manage their money to achieve their goals.
 The girls have developed interpersonal and confidence skills, become more aware of their rights and responsibilities, and are more motivated to learn and achieve their goals.
+To promote the savings culture, parents are engaged on the value of savings and the need to support their children with their savings journey.
 The program has provided savings kits to all 33 schools, which have formed savings groups.
 The learners plan and carry out their individual paths to reach their savings goals.
-Nabirye Aisha, a student of Musita Muslim primary school in Mayage district, has saved UGX 100,000 that she plans to use to buy a goat.
-4,320 Climate Education and Leadership
+Nabirye Aisha, a student of Musita Muslim primary school in Mayuge district, has saved UGX 100,000 that she plans to use to buy a goat.
+Climate Education and Leadership